- SEO Benefits of WordPress

-This can bring links, but it’s obviously not as effective as the pro-active seeking out of links.
+This can attract links, but it’s obviously not as effective as the proactive version of manual link building.

 So which process should you choose?

-But remember, you need good content first.
-Quality content makes it easier to attract links and it should lead to more engagement through the referral traffic you get via your links.
+Remember, you need good content first.
+Quality content makes it easier to attract links.

 Web Design + Structure

 Proper navigation with valuable calls-to-action can help users browse your website.

 Users are hurriedly looking for information — present information simply.